 You must complete the makeup plan within 120 days of the filing of the plan and file a certificate of completion not later than 15 days following the 120-day period:

 If you do not file or timely complete your makeup plan or do not timely file a certificate of completion, you will be subject to suspension by the Supreme Court.

 The MCLE Board is authorized to accredit courses and to assign MCLE credit to approved courses.
 Courses must be of significant intellectual and practical content and led by a person or persons qualified to do so by education or practical knowledge.
-The course must be held in a classroom environment and include detailed written materials.
+Courses must be held in a classroom environment and include detailed written materials.

-Groups, including law firms, corporations, and government offices, may apply for CLE accreditation for in-house courses presented to at least three learners.
+Groups, including law firms, corporations, and government offices, may apply for MCLE accreditation for in-house courses presented to at least three learners.
 Groups must obtain approval by the MCLE Board prior to the presentation.